Lifshitz tails on the Bethe lattice: a combinatorial approach: Proofs for the off-diagonal disorder model

 The more precise result stated in Eq.~(\ref{eq_statement_offd}) is obtained by taking $h \to \infty$ and $J_0 \to 1$ in an $n$-dependent way.
 By inspection of the last term in the r.h.s. of Eq.~(\ref{eq_lower_bound_off_diag}) one realizes that the best bound will be achieved by taking $h$ as large as possible.
 The limitation on the possible range of $h$ comes instead from the second term, in which $k^{h+1}$ has to be small compared to $n$.
 We shall in consequence take $h=\lfloor\alpha \ln n \rfloor$ with $\alpha< 1/\ln k$ and $J_0=1-\frac{1}{(\ln n)^{2+y}}$ where $y>0$ is an arbitrary positive constant.
 In the limit $n \to \infty$ the r.h.s. of Eq.~(\ref{eq_lower_bound_off_diag}) becomes

-For all values of $\alpha< 1/\ln k$ and $y>0$ the second term is, thanks to the assumption (OD2) on the random variable $J$, neglectible with respect to the first, which proves the statement of the lowerbound in Eq.~(\ref{eq_statement_offd}).
-If the assumption (OD2) were violated the dominant effect at the origin of the reduction of the density of states near the edge would be the extremely low probability for a single $|J_{ij}|$ to be close to 1, not the collective effect of the Lifshitz tail phenomenon arising from all $|J_{ij}|$ in a given volume being large.
+For all values of $\alpha< 1/\ln k$ and $y>0$ the second term is, thanks to the assumption (OD2) on the random variable $J$, negligible with respect to the first, which proves the statement of the lowerbound in Eq.~(\ref{eq_statement_offd}).

+If the assumption (OD2) were violated the dominant effect at the origin of the reduction of the density of states near the edge would be the extremely low probability for a single $|J_{ij}|$ to be close to 1, not the collective effect of all $|J_{ij}|$ in a given volume being large.
 In that case the form of the lowerbound in Eq.~(\ref{eq_statement_offd}) would have to be modified and would depend on the precise form of the density of $J$ around 1.
+The transition from the collective to the single edge dominated regime of the Lifshitz tail phenomenon, depending on the form of the edge strength distribution near its edge, has been studied in the finite-dimensional case in~\cite{PaFi}.
+The methods developed in this paper, in particular for the upperbound proofs, do not seem to us well adapted to the single edge dominated regime, which shall not been discussed further here.